 - Disseminate research to diverse audiences

-Comprised of community and academic representatives, the Stakeholder Advisory Committee guides the entire Clinical and Translational Science Institute, as well as the Program in Community Engagement, to set priorities, develop authentic community partnerships, and design and implement effective research strategies designed to improve community and population health.
+Comprised of community and academic representatives, the Community Stakeholder Advisory Committee guides the entire Clinical and Translational Science Institute, as well as the Program in Community-Engaged Research, by setting priorities, developing authentic community partnerships, and designing and implementing effective community-engaged research designed to improve community and population health.